By Rob Evans • 11/6/2025

 // `require` statement must evaluate to true before the next is evaluated.

-// Once all `require` statements are evaluated true, a step can define `define` statements
+// Once all `require` statements are evaluated true, a step can add `define` statements

 // that describe the data (byte size) to use in the byte stream.